valfirst/jbehave-junit-runner/README.markdown

   * Any information about your environment that might be helpful, e. g. your JBehave version, which operating system, etc.

-It might also be a good idea to try, if your particular problem might have been fixed already in the latest snapshot release.
+It might also be a good idea to try, if your particular problem has been fixed already in the latest snapshot release.

-And, *of course*, we'd also very much appreciate it pull requests for fixes that you have already made yourself.
+And, *of course*, we'd also very much appreciate pull requests for fixes that you have already made yourself.
 After all, this is where open source shines most :)